Learn to manipulate magnetic forces!

 - Carefully review the general safety advice in the instruction book before starting the experiment.

-- Read the "Magnets and electricity" and "Working with batteries" sections of the safety manual carefully before proceeding.
+- Read the "Magnets and electricity" and "Working with batteries" sections of the safety guidelines carefully before proceeding.

 - Do not let children under 8 years old handle small magnets.